QUICK TRAIL FACTS

 - Sights: epic boardwalk, pond, sculpture, field, wetland, universally-accessible trail

 If there was a competition for best trail in Maine, this would be a contender!
 While there aren’t the dramatic views that other trails might have, the Western Foothills Land Trust has made an impressive forest path.
-The trail from Shepard’s Farm over to Pleasant Street (roughly 2.6 miles) was built with beginner mountain bikers in mind I think.
+The trail from Shepard’s Farm over to Pleasant Street (roughly 2.6 miles) seemingly was built with beginner mountain bikers in mind.
 It is smooth, wide, and pretty.
 I think you might even be able to get a wheelchair in here (although there are some rough patches).
-The land trust has also built a dedicated 1/2-mile ADA-accessible path in the art-filled field close to the Crockett Ridge Road trailhead.
+However, the land trust has also built a dedicated 1/2-mile ADA-accessible path in the art-filled field close to the Crockett Ridge Road trailhead.

 The trail network linking all the trails across Shepard Farm and Witt Swamp is not yet complete.
 But you can make a fantastic loop if you take the impressive Half Witt Trail (hah!), which is composed almost entirely of a curving boardwalk through the cedar swamp.
 The loop is about 4 miles if you leave from the Crockett Ridge trailhead, and a bit under 2 miles if you start from Pleasant Street.